trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 perform all of the various actions for all of the selected repositories.
 See `checkin-test.py`_ and `checkin-test.py --help`_ for more details.

-.. _egdist:
+.. _gitdist:

-The tool **egdist** is a simple stand-alone Python script that distributes an eg/git command across a set of git repos.
+The tool **gitdist** is a simple stand-alone Python script that distributes a git command across a set of git repos.
 This tool is not specific to TriBITS but it is very useful for dealing with TriBITS projects with multiple repositories.
 It only requires that a base git repo and a set of zero or more git repos cloned under it.
-For example, consider the TriBITS meta-project given in the ExtraRepositoriesList.cmake file:
+For example, consider the TriBITS meta-project specified in the following ExtraRepositoriesList.cmake file:

 .. include:: ../../python/UnitTests/ExtraReposList.cmake
    :literal: